BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide200.md

 Key takeaways from this lab:
 - Creating projects with data sets and visualizations
-- Understanding the visualization capabilities of DV
+- Understanding the visualization capabilities of Oracle Analytics
 - Telling a story with annotated visualizations

 ## Creating a Project with a Data Source and Visualizations